temperance tarot yes or notemperance tarot advicetemperance tarot careertemperance as feelingsbalance

 The reversal may also indicate impatience with professional development processes.
 Perhaps you are pushing for promotion, recognition, or advancement before you have developed the necessary skills or experience, or trying to force career transformation faster than conditions support.
 Temperance teaches that professional integration, like all integration, requires time and cannot be rushed without compromising quality.

 If facing workplace conflicts, Temperance reversed may indicate that you are stuck in rigid positions that prevent finding harmonious synthesis.
 Perhaps you are unwilling to consider opposing viewpoints, or convinced that only one extreme can be correct.
-The reversal calls for developing the skill of integrating different perspectives into a synthesis that addresses legitimate concerns from multiple sides—a form of professional leadership that Temperance teaches.
+The reversal calls for developing the skill of integrating different perspectives into a synthesis that addresses legitimate concerns from multiple sides.